Kutluma

 Kutluma or qatlama is a Lahori savory flatbread.
 It is served around the world in Pakistani restaurants.

 Origin

 Kutluma originates in Central Asian cuisine and the name derives from the Turkic word katlama meaning "folded", from the verb katlamak "to fold", likely referring to the traditional method of preparing the original Central Asian variety.
 The dish was evidently brought to the Punjab region by the Turco-Mongol Mughal Empire.

 Preparation

 It is made with dough mixed with powdered red chilli peppers, garam masala (a hot spice blend) and red food coloring.
-Small balls of this dough are sprinkled with mash urad dal, coriander and anar dana, rolled out and then deep fried in oil.
+Small balls of this dough are sprinkled with mashed urad dal, coriander and anar dana, rolled out and then deep-fried in oil.
 Sometimes before frying, it is also covered with besan (chickpea flour).

 Regional varieties

 In many places around Pakistan, qatlama has a yeast-based dough and is topped with spiced minced beef or lamb.
 This variety differs from the vegan dish primarily served in the eastern city of Lahore.